Dr. Chris Vanderhoof, DVM, MPH

 Papayas contain antioxidants that can help prevent cell damage including high levels of Vitamin C. An added benefit is that papayas are also lower in citric acid than other antioxidant containing fruits which makes them easier to digest and more gentle on your dog’s stomach!

-Another tasty and great source of Vitamin C and antioxidants that help fight inflammation and free radicals.
+Another tasty and great source of Vitamin C and antioxidants that help fight non-normal inflammatory response and free radicals.

-Though expensive, incorporating a good quality salmon into your dog’s diet is a good way to provide them with the fish oil and omegas they need to help reduce joint inflammation and increase mobility.
+Though expensive, incorporating a good quality salmon into your dog’s diet is a good way to provide them with the fish oil and omegas they need to help reduce joint non-normal inflammatory response and increase mobility.
 Haddock and sardines are other more cost-effective ways to get fish oil into your dog’s diet.

-We’ve already talked about all the amazing properties and benefits of Turmeric in this article for hip and joint health, reducing inflammation and helping increase mobility!
+We’ve already talked about all the amazing properties and benefits of Turmeric in this article for hip and joint health, reducing non-normal inflammatory response and helping increase mobility!
 It really is a natural wonder ingredient!

 Although it’s a common spice that you already probably have in your kitchen cupboard, it’s unfortunately not as simple than that.
 Turmeric is not easily absorbable by your dog’s body so sprinkling it on their food won’t do the trick.
 Instead, combining it with a healthy fat source will help increase nutrient uptake.
 To help administer Turmeric to your dog you can make a “paste” according to Dogs Naturally Magazine by combining the following ingredients